 Most bankruptcy filings are voluntary, and the requirements are few and simple.
 Hence, most anyone can file for bankruptcy, whether it would be in their or their creditors' best interest or not.
 However, without the information in the bankruptcy petition, it is not possible to screen petitioners to determine if bankruptcy is the proper remedy.
 Instead, if there is something wrong with the petition, or if there is evidence of bad faith or abuse of process, or it is evident from the petition filed that bankruptcy would not be the best solution for the petitioner, the court can dismiss the case.

-The dismissal of a bankruptcy case ends it, including most of the legal consequences of the bankruptcy filing, but without giving the debtor a discharge of its debts.
+The dismissal of a bankruptcy case ends it, including most of the legal consequences of the bankruptcy filing, but without giving the debtor a discharge of his debts.
 The debtor and his bankruptcy estate are released from bankruptcy, the automatic stay is ended, and the creditors are free to pursue their collection remedies outside of bankruptcy.

 There are some remedies that provide an alternative to a dismissal of a case, and may be a better option.
 One alternative is a conversion to another chapter of bankruptcy, which may be more appropriate for the circumstances, or because it is required by law.
 Abstention is another alternative to dismissal, when the court refuses to take on a case because either it would be unfair or because it would be more appropriate to defer to another court.